There are many world-class fisheries in the Lamar Valley of Yellowstone National Park, but Soda Butte Creek is a standout for many reasons.

 Pebble Creek to Lamar Junction

-- July-August: PMX, Stimulator, Chernobyl Ant, Terrestrials, PMDs, Green Drakes,
+- July-August: PMX, Stimulator, Chernobyl Ant, Terrestrials, PMDs, Green Drakes

 - September: BWOs, Tan Drakes